 With $30M in Tank, UAV Maker 3D Robotics Gets Ready for Take-Off

-nearly 44,000 members today, Anderson says.
+When Chris Anderson resigned last November as the editor of Wired magazine to take the helm at 3D Robotics, the company was focused mostly on serving a community of DIY enthusiasts that has grown to nearly 44,000 members today, Anderson says.
 As he wrote in a recent blog at DIY Drone, “3D Robotics was still selling mostly electronics, essentially bare boards and ‘bags of parts’ kits, much like our role models at Sparkfun and Adafruit.”

 Since then, he adds, “Our mission over the past nine months has been to professionalize the company and our products, and although that’s far from done we’ve made a lot of progress.
 On the company side, this meant new websites, ecommerce systems, improvements in customer support (still a work in progress but we’ve shortened response times and moved to Zendesk to track issues better), and most importantly, the opening of our big new manufacturing facility in Tijuana.”

 As part of its new round of funding, 3D Robotics says it plans to expand its development and deployment of advanced unmanned aircraft applications.

 As an aside, one of the challenges in covering 3D Robotics is that Chris Anderson ranks among the leading journalists specializing in science and technology.
 Of all the media reports about the company’s new funding round, Anderson provides his own best explanation of how 3D Robotics has evolved and where it’s headed in his DIY Drones blog.